-As we’ve mentioned before, investing in probates with real estate in Arizona can be risky for the buyers.
+As we’ve mentioned before, investing in probates with real estate in Arizona can be risky for buyers.
 Probate sale has tons of rules and regulations, which can be quite overwhelming for those new to real estate.
 You will not be able to crack the deal if you fail to follow the rules of the probate court.
 Moreover, you may even lose the down payment.
 That is not all!
 Because of the involvement of the court, the probate process stretches for a longer duration, thus leading to potential delay.

 Potential benefits of investing in probate properties

 In spite of the delay in deals materializing and the involvement of the court, real estate investors and buyers are still attracted to probate properties.
 Why do you think?